Cavity Optomechanical Probe of Gravity Between Massive Mechanical Oscillators: Introduction

 \section{Introduction}

 Gravity, as one of the fundamental forces in nature, has always been a focal point for physicists.
 Starting from Cavendish's torsion balance experiment~\cite{cav1798} in 1798, continuous efforts have been made to explore methods for measuring gravity between objects of different masses to validate the applicability of Newton's law of gravity at different mass scales.
-In the past two centuries, various experimental schemes based on the interaction between test mass and source mass have been developed, including the incorporation of different geometries such as spheres~\cite{cav1798, Reich1838, Poynting1891, Boys1895, Burgess1899, Zahradnicek1933, Dousse1987, Brack2023}, cylinders~\cite{Wilsing1889, Braun1897, Renner1970, Michaelis1995, Yang1991, Nolting1999, Quinn2013, Lamporesi2008, Luo1998, Hu2005, Schwarz1999, Luo2009, Tu2010, Parks2010, Baldi2005, Fixler2007, Schlamminger2006}, rectangular blocks \cite{Jolly1881, Richarz1898} etc., as well as different materials such as water \cite{Yang1991, Nolting1999}, mercury \cite{Schlamminger2006}, lead~\cite{Jolly1881, Richarz1898, Roland1896}, tungsten \cite{Rose1969, Luther1982}, stainless steel \cite{Sagitov1979, Li2018}, brass~\cite{Speake1983, Liu1987, Quinn2001, Kleinvoss2002, Rosi2014}, etc. However, due to the extremely weak nature of gravity, the masses involved in these experimental schemes have mainly been in the kilogram scale for a considerable period.
-In 1990, Ritter et al. successfully measured the gravity between two Dy-Fe cylinders, each with a mass of about 1 gram, in an experiment testing torsion in general relativity~\cite{Ritter1990}.
-Furthermore, Tan et al. tested the gravitational inverse-square law at the submillimeter range using two approximately 1-gram I-shaped pendulums with dual modulation and compensation.~\cite{PhysRevLett.116.131101Tan,PhysRevLett.124.051301Tan}.
+In the past two centuries, various experimental schemes based on the interaction between test mass and source mass have been developed, including the incorporation of different geometries such as spheres~\cite{cav1798, Reich1838, Poynting1891, Boys1895, Burgess1899, Zahradnicek1933, Dousse1987, Brack2023}, cylinders~\cite{Wilsing1889, Braun1897, Renner1970, Michaelis1995, Yang1991, Nolting1999, Quinn2013, Lamporesi2008, Luo1998, Hu2005, Schwarz1999, Luo2009, Tu2010, Parks2010, Baldi2005, Fixler2007, Schlamminger2006}, rectangular blocks~\cite{Jolly1881, Richarz1898} etc., as well as different materials such as water~\cite{Yang1991, Nolting1999}, mercury~\cite{Schlamminger2006}, lead~\cite{Jolly1881, Richarz1898, Roland1896}, tungsten~\cite{Rose1969, Luther1982}, stainless steel~\cite{Sagitov1979, Li2018}, brass~\cite{Speake1983, Liu1987, Quinn2001, Kleinvoss2002, Rosi2014}, etc. However, due to the extremely weak nature of gravity, the masses involved in these experimental schemes have mainly been in the kilogram scale for a considerable period.
+In 1990, Ritter et al. successfully measured the gravity between two Dy-Fe cylinders, each with a mass of about 90 gram, in an experiment testing torsion in general relativity~\cite{Ritter1990}.
+Furthermore, Tan et al. tested the gravitational inverse-square law at the submillimeter range using two approximately 1-gram I-shaped pendulums with dual modulation and compensation~\cite{PhysRevLett.116.131101Tan,PhysRevLett.124.051301Tan}.
+The possible deviations from the inverse-square law have not been discovered in the above mass regimes, and merely increasing the mass scale does not guarantee greater discovery potential.
+Instead, the hope of uncovering modifications of gravity due to small extra dimensions or evidence of new forces lies in progressively smaller mass ranges, with research interest shifting towards measuring the gravitational interactions between milligram-scale oscillators~\cite{Sofia2025}.
 Subsequently in 2021, Westphal et al., successfully measured the gravity of a single-source mass of 92 milligram, marking significant progress in the field of gravity measurement for small mass objects~\cite{Westphal2021}.